By Edward Kliszus

 The theatre’s breathtaking new designs were crafted under the pen of architect Francesca Russo.
 In addition, Kostow Greenwood Architects designed a new contemporary annex that, according to the Shubert organization, “expands accessibility, increases public space, adds dressing rooms and rehearsal space, and enhances the beauty of the 110-year-old theatre.”

-The dedication ceremony took place in front of the theatre and was emceed by eloquent Shubert organization president Robert Wankel.
+The dedication ceremony occurred in front of the theatre and was emceed by eloquent Shubert organization president Robert Wankel.

-This event was a tribute to the life and career of the venerable, renowned actor James Earl Jones, one of the rare, elite “EGOTs, aka “Emmy, Grammy, Oscar, Tony” winners.
+This event was a heart-warming tribute to the life and career of the venerable, renowned actor James Earl Jones, one of the rare, elite “EGOTs, aka “Emmy, Grammy, Oscar, and Tony” winners.

-Broadway stars Norm Lewis, and Brian Stokes Mitchell performed inspiring songs.
+Broadway stars Norm Lewis and Brian Stokes Mitchell performed inspiring songs.
 Lewis sang “Go the Distance” by Alan Menken and David Zippel, while Brian Stokes Mitchell sang “Make Them Hear You” by Stephen Flaherty.
-Their performances were musical poetry that fit the theme and setting perfectly.
+Their enchanting performances were musical poetry that fit the theme and setting perfectly.